-The results of the new version 3.3 are practically identical to those of the previous version.
-Furthermore, the simulation of the quenching process seems to be more stable with the new code version, with a considerable reduction of the computational time.
+The results of the new version 3.4.0 are practically identical to those of the previous versions.

-One main discrepancy of the calculated results is related to the missing modelling of melt retention due to the spacer grids, leading to a shift of the blockage profile and an overestimation of the temperatures at elevations below the spacer grids.
+One main discrepancy of the calculated results is related to the missing modelling of melt retention due to the spacer grids - respectively not applied for comparison reasons -, leading to a shift of the blockage profile and an overestimation of the temperatures at elevations below the spacer grids.
 This should be taken into account in the further code development.

-Fig. 5.8 CORA-13 - Bundle temperatures at elevation 350 mm
+Fig. 5.8 CORA-13 - Bundle temperatures at elevation 750 mm

-Fig. 5.9 CORA-13 - Bundle temperatures at elevation 750 mm
+Fig. 5.9 CORA-13 - Total hydrogen production rate